Cameron-Douglas/RoutePlanner/README.md

 2. If using a new area, generate a Google Maps API key, following the instructions: https://developers.google.com/maps/documentation/elevation/start, then add the key in the quotes on line 47 of XMLReader.java.
 Then ensuring that <i>nodes.csv</i> is empty, run <i>XMLReader.java</i>

 3. Once <i>nodes.csv</i> is populated, run <i>GraphGenerator.java</i> and follow the instructions in the console.
 This will populate the file <i>out.gpx</i> and using https://www.google.com/maps/d/ you can view the produced route.
 The <i>.gpx</i> file can also be used with Garmin bike computers, following the steps on https://support.garmin.com/en-GB/?faq=wKuZXCaZRP4mWPX5aRz5h5 the file can be uploaded to any compatible Garmin head unit.

+# Terms of use

+This route planner is the intellectual property of the author Cameron Daniel Douglas, any refferences to, or uses made must be properly refferenced and accredited to the author.

+In using this application, you agree to taking full responsibility for the safe use of this service.
+Any use of this service is done so entirely at the risk of the user.
+Furthermore you accept that you will follow and adhere to any and all applicable laws whilst using this service.
+The author will accept no liability for damages recieved or done onto during use of this service.